 Providing women and girls with equal access to education, health care, decent work and participation in political and economic decision-making processes will help achieve sustainable economies and benefit society and humanity as a whole..

 The Constitution of the Republic of Uzbekistan clearly articulates the principles of non-discrimination and equal rights for women and men.
 International assessments of gender equality in Uzbekistan indicate that the country still maintains a gender imbalance in education and in the areas of women's access to economic and political opportunities.

 Despite these measures, the role of women in government decision-making is low.
-Women predominate in the lower echelons of power - in positions that do not involve decision-making.
+Women predominate in the lower echelons of power – in positions that do not involve decision-making.
 As you move up, the presence of women decreases.
-Thus, the share of women in the executive branch (in ministerial positions) in Uzbekistan at the end of 2017 amounted to only 5.3%.
+Thus, Proportion of women working in ministries and government committees in ministerial (equivalent) positions in Uzbekistan at the end of 2020 amounted to only 3.03 percent.
 In the field of education, gender inequality is clearly visible at the level of higher education, where coverage in higher education of the population aged 25 and over the proportion of women is 40 percent.
 The proportion of women with a Ph.D. degree is 37 percent, and the proportion of women with the academic title of Associate Professor is 31.5 percent, Doctor of Science – 24.3 percent, and female professors – 22.7 percent.

 |3||Indicator 5.5.1.
 Percentage of seats held by women:|

 |а) Legislative Chamber of the Oliy Majlis, %||-||-||-||-||-||18,0||18,0||18,0||18,0||22,0||22,0||22,0||22,0||22,0||16,0||16,0||16,0||16,0||12,6||32,0||32,7||32,0|